dimkr/tootik/FEDERATION.md

 Since v0.21.0, tootik no longer offers choice between 'traditional' and portable actors: all newly registered users are portable actors.

 All portable actors have both Ed25519 and ML-DSA-44 keys.
+By default, tootik generates both, but it allows the user to supply a base58-encoded Ed25519 or base64url-encoded ML-DSA-44 private key during registration.
+This key determines the DID, while the other key is generated.
+Like the user's `preferredUsername`, this key must be unique per tootik instance.

-tootik allows the user to supply a base58-encoded Ed25519 or base64url-encoded ML-DSA-44 private key during registration, instead of using a randomly generated `did:key:z6Mk...` DID.
-The key, like the user's `preferredUsername`, must be unique per tootik instance.
-Users created by providing a ML-DSA-44 key use [`mldsa44-jcs-2024`](https://www.w3.org/TR/vc-di-quantum-resistant-1.0/#cryptosuite-mldsa44-jcs-2024) integrity proofs, while others use `eddsa-jcs-2022`.
+Note that use of ML-DSA-44 DIDs may hinder interoperability, as it produces `did:key:ukC...` DIDs (forbidden by [FEP-ef61](https://codeberg.org/fediverse/fep/src/branch/main/fep/ef61/fep-ef61.md) at the time of writing), [`mldsa44-jcs-2024`](https://www.w3.org/TR/vc-di-quantum-resistant-1.0/#cryptosuite-mldsa44-jcs-2024) integrity proofs and large objects other servers may reject.

-No matter if the key was generated by tootik or provided by the user, the user can recover it through the settings page.
+No matter what key was used to derive the DID, the user can recover it through the settings page.

 tootik does not support the [FEP-ae97](https://codeberg.org/fediverse/fep/src/branch/main/fep/ae97/fep-ae97.md) registration flow.